You are here:

 602-263-8856 or 800-352-3792.

-If I file for a Conciliation Counseling Conference does my spouse have to attend the
+If I file for Conciliation Court Services does my spouse have to attend the appointments?

 Yes.
 It is required that each party attends the initial appointment.
-This services is not marriage
+This service is not marriage

 counseling.
-It does not fulfill the martiage counseling requirement of a Covenant Marriage.
+It does not fulfill the marriage counseling requirement of a Covenant Marriage.
 This is not

 therapy.
 This service helps spouses decide what action they will take regarding their marital relationship.
 Actions could include